CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 The rules for playing the _Middle-earth: The Wizards_ (_METW_) game are organized into four parts:

 _The Starter Rules_ — These rules contain all of the guidelines you need to play _METW_.
 These rules have been designed to simplify teaching the game and to speed up play.
 You should use the Starter Rules if you and your opponent have never played this game before **or** if one of you only has access to a starter deck (76 cards).
-If you are already an experienced player of collectible card games, you can initially read the next couple of pages and the sections marked with a bar on one side[^bar].
-Then, as you play, you can refer to the other sections that detail the more complex rules and special situations that can arise during play.
+If you are already an experienced player of collectible card games, you can initially read the next couple of pages and the sections marked with a bar on one side.[^bar] Then, as you play, you can refer to the other sections that detail the more complex rules and special situations that can arise during play.

 _The Standard Rules_ — These rules assume you have already played several games using the Starter Rules.
 The Standard Rules consist of additions and  extensions to the Starter Rules that make play and deck building more flexible, exciting, and interesting.
 We recommend that experienced _METW_ players use all of the Standard Rules.